Seagate/openSeaChest/README.md

 * gcc
 * make

-From a terminal, change directory to "openSeaChest/Make/gcc".
+From a terminal, change directory to `openSeaChest/Make/gcc`

 Run the command "make release" to build the release version of the openSeaChest tools.
-After compilation is complete, the tools will be output into a subfolder named "openseachest_exes"
+After compilation is complete, the tools will be output into a subfolder named `openseachest_exes`

 #### Windows
 *** Option #1 - Microsoft tools ***